1947–48 California Golden Bears men's ice hockey season: Season

 After a rather poor season, Cal got under way early with a game before Thanksgiving.
 While they lost the match, it did reveal the two best players on the team, Pat Finnegan and Ian Watson.
 Cal played sparingly over the succeeding month but were able to get in enough practice time to improve their play and earn their first victory in the rematch with the Olympic Club.
 A couple of weeks afterwards, the Bears stunned British Columbia to the tune of 6–2 with Finnegan's hat-trick leading the way.

 With renewed optimism, the team welcomed a pair of midwestern colleges to the Pacific for a three-game slate over the winter break.
 Cal kept close in all of the games but lost each match despite their best efforts.
 Though the losses stung, the team could hang their hat on drawing 5,500 spectators to the game in Los Angeles.
 That plus the potential of UCLA returning to the ice gave hope that the Golden Bears program would be able to continue.
 While the future appeared rosy, the present was a bit murky.
 Cal's losing streak was extended with another loss to the Olympic Club.
-Just before the exam break, Cal lost another pair of games to the Olympics, dropping their record to 2–7.
+Just before the exam break, Cal played 3 games with the Olympic Club, winning the first at home 7-3 behind 4 Finnegan goals, before losing the next 2 to bring their record to 3-7.